-Lawsuits concerning the Government of Nuevo León, the National Population Registry and the Government of Tamaulipas are currently at a trial level, while the lawsuits concerning the Secretariat for Social Development are under appeal.
+Lawsuits concerning the Government of Nuevo León, the National Population Registry and the Government of Tamaulipas are currently at a trial level.

-With regard to the lawsuits concerning the Merger Opposition agreements, the Secretariat of Labour and Social Welfare and CONAFOR definitively concluded in favor of the Company.
+With regard to the lawsuits concerning the Merger Opposition agreements, the Secretariat of Labour and Social Welfare, CONAFOR and the Secretariat of Social Development definitively concluded in favor of the Company.